f14shm4n/aion-event-engine/README.md

 - may be missing some EventEngine files in original com.aionemu.gameserver package
 - missing some methods in original com.aionemu.gameserver package, so it your part of work :)

+Data pack:
+- all EventHandlers, admin and play command